pkalbers/msmc2/README.md

 This repository represents a small modification to the `decode` programme, which applies the PSMC algorithm to a pair of haplotypes.
-The modification allows the used to only return the posterior probabilities at a specified target site, without dumping the posteriors for the whole chromosome.
+The modification allows the user to only return the posterior probabilities at a specified target site, without dumping the posteriors for the whole chromosome.

 Each modification made (in the `decode_mod.d` file) is annotated in place with "MOD" as line comment.